Purity and 2-Calabi-Yau categories: Applications

 \subsubsection{BNR correspondence}

-It will be convenient for us to adopt a slightly different approach to the construction of the moduli stack of Higgs sheaves and its coarse moduli scheme, via the Beauville--Narasimhan--Ramanan correspondence (see \cite{BNR} for more details). \smallbreak
+It will be convenient for us to adopt a slightly different approach to the construction of the moduli stack of Higgs sheaves and its coarse moduli scheme, via the Beauville--Narasimhan--Ramanan correspondence (see \cite{BNR} for background). \smallbreak